 Data Age Business Systems was founded by Tom Streng and Randy Peffly in 1988.
 They identified the need for small businesses, like pawn shops, to have an easy to use point-of-sale and inventory management system.
-The company has since become recognized as a global leader in small business automation, especially in the pawn industry.
+The company has been recognized as a global leader in small business automation, especially in the pawn industry.
 Data Age also develops management software servicing second-hand, gold, jewelry, cell phone repair and gun industries.
 Several of these markets have special regulations, and they need their software to help them stay in compliance without breaking the bank.

-Both individual unit and multi-store businesses rely on the software developed by Data Age for its expertise in point-of-sale (POS) technology.
+Therefore, both individual and multi-store businesses rely on the software developed by Data Age because of its expertise in point-of-sale (POS) technology.
 Data Age also excels in loan management, inventory management, scanning and bar coding products, biometrics, risk mitigation, regulatory compliance, and customer relationship management (CRM) systems.

 Data Age Business Systems Inc. is formed By Tom Streng and Randy Peffly.